Table of Contents

 Caffeine’s Duration

 Knowing how long caffeine remains in your body is important.
 Caffeine has a half-life of about 5 hours in most adults.
-This means that after 5 hours, half of the caffeine you consumed is still in your system4.
+This means that after 5 hours, half of the caffeine you consumed is still in your system.[21]

 However, the stimulating effects of caffeine may wear off before it is completely eliminated from the body.
 Most individuals feel the peak effects within 30 to 60 minutes after consuming caffeine, and these effects typically last for 3 to 5 hours, but the duration can vary.[22]